Presidency of Joseph Estrada: Economy

 Estrada (7th from right) during the APEC summit in 2000.

 Even with its strong economic team, the Estrada administration failed to capitalize on the gains of the previous administration.
 Estrada's administration was severely criticized for cronyism, incompetence, and corruption, causing it to lose the confidence of foreign investors.
 Foreign investors' confidence was further damaged when, in his second year, Estrada was accused of exerting influence in an investigation of a friend's involvement in stock market manipulation.
 Social unrest brought about by numerous bombing threats, actual bombings, kidnappings, and other criminal activities contributed to the economy's troubles.
 Economic performance was also hurt by climatic disturbance that caused extremes of dry and wet weather.

 Toward the end of Estrada's administration, the fiscal deficit had doubled to more than 100 billion from a low of 49 billion in 1998.
 Despite such setbacks, the rate of GNP in 1999 increased to 3.6 percent from 0.1 percent in 1998, and the GDP posted a 3.2 percent growth rate, up from a low of −0.5 percent in 1998.
 Debt reached 2.1 trillion in 1999.
 Domestic debt amounted to 986.7 billion while foreign debt stood at US$52.2 billion.

+Unemployment increased from 10.3% in 1998 to 11.2% in 2000.
+Endo contractualization and labor export became more prevalent while the minimum wage remained stagnant.
+Labor strikes during Estrada's presidency were dispersed violently.